 Although students who have disabilities are not required to register with Student Disability Services (SDS), those who wish to use accommodations must be registered with SDS.
-When possible, students are encouraged to contact SDS upon admission to UMBC to begin the registration process before their placement testing date.
+When possible, students are encouraged to contact SDS upon admission to UMBC to begin the registration process before their placement testing date, if services will be needed prior to class selection.

-1. To begin your registration process to request accommodations, go to the Student Disability Services Registration Form online.
+1. To begin your registration process to request accommodations, go to the Student Disability Services Registration Form online using our Accommodate student portal and your myUMBC log-in.
 At the end of that form, there is a place to upload a copy of your documentation of disability/diagnosis from an appropriately qualified provider.
 If you prefer to submit your documentation in another way, please see number 2, below.
 Eligibility must be established before disability services or accommodations can be provided.

 Disability documentation should reflect the following: